Treating sciatica to relieve pain and discomfort.

 Causes of Sciatica are:

-- Sciatica is often caused by lower back disorders between the forth lumbar and first sacral vertebrae, where there is pressure or irritation to a lumbar nerve root.
+- Sciatica is often caused by lower back disorders between the forth lumbar and third sacral vertebrae, where there is pressure or irritation to a lumbar nerve root.

 - Sciatica is sometimes caused by a herniated or “slipped” disc.
 This is when one of the discs that sit between the bones of the spine is damaged and presses on the nerves.

 - Less common causes include spinal stenosis (narrowing of the nerve passages in the spine), a spinal injury, infection, or a growth within the spine (such as a tumour).